thinkloop/memoizerific/README.md

 The results from the tests are interesting.
 While LRU-Memoize performed quite well with few arguments and lots of cache hits, it quickly started to fall apart as the environment became more challenging.
-At 4+ arguments it was 5x-10x-20x slower than the other contenders, and began to hit severe performance issues that could potentially cause real-world problems.
+At 4+ arguments, it was 5x-10x-20x slower than the other contenders, and began to hit severe performance issues that could potentially cause real-world problems.
 I would not recommend it for heavy production use.

 Memoizee came in a solid second place, around 31% less performant than Memoizerific.
-In most scenarios this would not be very noticeable.
-In some demanding ones, such as memoizing in a loop, or through a long recursion chain, it might be.
+In most scenarios this will not be very noticeable.
+In other especially demanding ones, such as memoizing in a loop, or through a long recursion chain, it might be.
 Importantly though, it degraded very gracefully, and remained within sub 1s levels almost all the time.
 Memoizee is a sturdy, well-built library that I would recommend for production use.